SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-odata-data-service-for-use-as-a-bcs-external-system.md

 ---
-title: Create an OData data service for use as a BCS external system ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 7d7b3aa6-85b7-400d-8ea5-50bebac56a1d
+title: Create an OData data service for use as a BCS external system
+description: Learn how to create an Internet-addressable WCF service that uses OData to send notifications to SharePoint when the underlying data changes.
+These notifications are used to trigger events that are attached to external lists. ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 7d7b3aa6-85b7-400d-8ea5-50bebac56a1d